-It may be possible to test for M/SCHADD during pregnancy either by DNA testing or through a special test called a “fatty acid oxidation probe” using The smallest living unit.
+It may be possible to test for SCHADD during pregnancy either by DNA testing or through a special test called a “fatty acid oxidation probe” using The smallest living unit.
 Cells make up all organs and tissues in multi-cellular organisms, like humans.
 They can also live independently, as in bacteria and other microorganisms.
 At a minimum, a cell is surrounded by a membrane, contains DNA at some stage in its life, and is able to replicate itself into two equal parts. from the fetus.
-The sample needed for these tests is obtained by either CVS or This is a test done during pregnancy.
+The sample needed for these tests is obtained by either This is a special test done early in pregnancy.
+During CVS, a small sample of the placenta is removed for testing.
+This sample can be used to test for certain genetic disorders in the fetus.
+CVS is usually done between 10 and 12 weeks of pregnancy. or This is a test done during pregnancy.
 A needle is used to remove a small sample of fluid from the sac around the fetus.
 The sample can be used to test for certain genetic disorders in the fetus.
 Amniocentesis to test for genetic conditions is usually done between 13 and 20 weeks of pregnancy..

-CAN OTHER MEMBERS OF THE FAMILY HAVE M/SCHADD OR BE CARRIERS?
+CAN OTHER MEMBERS OF THE FAMILY HAVE SCHADD OR BE CARRIERS?

-The brothers and sisters of a baby with M/SCHADD have a small chance of having this condition, even if they haven’t had symptoms.
+The brothers and sisters of a baby with SCHADD have a small chance of having this condition, even if they haven’t had symptoms.
 Finding out whether other children in the family have M/SCHADD may be important because early treatment may prevent serious health problems.
-Talk to your doctor or genetic counselor about testing your other children for M/SCHADD.
+Talk to your doctor or genetic counselor about testing your other children for SCHADD.

-If you are a parent of a child with M/SCHADD, your brothers and sisters have a 50% chance to be a M/SCHADD carrier.
+If you are a parent of a child with SCHADD, your brothers and sisters have a 50% chance to be a M/SCHADD carrier.
 It is important for other family members to be told that they could be carriers.
-There is a very small chance they are also at risk to have children with M/SCHADD.
+There is a very small chance they are also at risk to have children with SCHADD.

-Some states do not offer newborn The process of testing for disease in a person who does not show signs of having the disease (nonsymptomatic or asymptomatic person).
-The goal of screening is to catch the disease in its early stages. for M/SCHADD.
-However, expanded newborn screening through private labs is available for babies born in states that do not screen for M/SCHADD.
+Some states do not offer newborn screening for SCHADD.
+However, expanded newborn screening through private labs is available for babies born in states that do not screen for SCHADD.
 Your healthcare provider or genetic counselor can help you obtain expanded newborn screening.

-When both parents are M/SCHADD carriers, newborn screening results are not sufficient to rule out M/SCHADD in a newborn baby.
+When both parents are SCHADD carriers, newborn screening results are not sufficient to rule out SCHADD in a newborn baby.
 In this case, special diagnostic testing should be done in addition to newborn screening.

-During pregnancy, women carrying fetuses with M/SCHADD may be at increased risk to develop serious medical problems.
+During pregnancy, women carrying fetuses with SCHADD may be at increased risk to develop serious medical problems.
 Some women carrying fetuses with Fatty Acid Oxidation Disorders have developed: